- Leslie W. Abramson, Canon 2 of the Code of Judicial Conduct, 79 Marquette L. Rev. 949 (1996).

 Jeffrey W. Stempel, Chief William’s Ghost: The Problematic Persistence of the Duty to Sit, 57 Buff.
 L. Rev. 813 (2009).

-Keith Swisher, Legal Ethics and Campaign Contributions: The Professional Responsibility to Pay for Justice, 24 Georgetown J. Legal Ethics 225 (2011).
+Keith Swisher, Legal Ethics and Campaign Contributions: The Professional Responsibility to Pay for Justice, 24 Georgetown J. Legal Ethics 225 (2011) (addressing attorney and law firm judicial campaign contributions and the resulting judicial recusal/disqualification problems).

 Keith Swisher, Pro-Prosecution Judges: “Tough on Crime,” Soft on Strategy, Ripe for Disqualification, 52 Ariz.
 L. Rev. 317 (2010).